mescourrou/simba/README.md

 # SiMBA: Simulator for Multi-robot Backend Algorithms

+SiMBA is a simulator designed to abstract sensor measurements to facilitate the implementation of backend fusion algorithms or visual servoing.
+The simulator supports multiple robots, and the time rate is dynamic, waiting for the algorithms to finish before jumping to the next time step.
+It is written in Rust, and Python bindings are available, with a loss of performance.
+Its modular architecture allows for extension of different components while using the default version of the others.

 ## Features
 Here is a list of available and considered features.
 The order is not a priority order.
 - [X] First simple control-state estimation-physics loop